Joel Harrison (author)

 Joel Harrison (born 28 November 1979) is a British/Norwegian whisky and fine spirits writer, focusing on whisky, gin, vodka, brandy and rum.
-He is best known for his writing work, such as the Fortnum and Mason food and drink award-winning book Distilled which is now in nine languages around the world, as well as his appearances on TV Shows such as Channel 4 Sunday Brunch where he features regularly discussing drinks with his business and writing partner Neil Ridley.
+He is best known for his writing work, such as the Fortnum and Mason food and drink award-winning book Distilled which has been published in nine languages around the world, as well as his appearances on TV Shows such as Channel 4 Sunday Brunch where he regularly features discussing drinks with his business and writing partner Neil Ridley.